 The Second Phase in Mauer’s Career at First Base

 The Twins decided to move Joe Mauer to first base starting with the 2014 campaign.
 The move to first base coincided with a decline in his offensive statistics.
-Although he qualified for the batting title with 518 plate appearances in 2014, he posted paltry numbers, hitting a career-low .277 (.361 OBP/.371 SLG), slugging just 4 home runs while driving in 55.
+Although he qualified for the batting title with 518 plate appearances in 2014, he posted paltry numbers, hitting a career-low .277 (.361 OBP/.371 SLG), slugging just four home runs while driving in 55.

 The 2015 season wasn’t much better: he hit .265 with 10 home runs and 66 RBI.
 His park-adjusted OPS+ was 98, the first time he posted a below-average number.